 (It's actually sort of nice, but Scorpius will never admit that.)

 Quidditch tryouts are held two weeks into school.

 Albus and Scorpius show up ten minutes early to the Quidditch Pitch.
-A tight ball of nervousness coils in his stomach when he sees other players much bigger than him, stretching and doing practice flights around the pitch.
+A tight ball of nervousness coils in his stomach when he sees other players — all of them bigger than him — stretching and doing practice flights around the pitch.
 Most of the people trying out are third-year or older.